Advocate Panels: 2020 Panel - General Crime and the Rape and Serious Sexual Offences List (RASSO List)

 RASSO Applications

-Applicants for temporary membership at Level 3 or 4 may also apply to join the RASSO Panel.
-Full details regarding the RASSO Panel can be found on this page, under 'Selection Criteria: The Rape and Serious Sexual Offences List (‘the RASSO List’) (updated June 2021)'.
+From 1 September 2024, applicants for temporary membership at Level 2 may also apply to join the RASSO Panel.
+Full details regarding the RASSO Panel can be found on this page, under 'Selection Criteria: The Rape and Serious Sexual Offences List (‘the RASSO List’) (updated August 2024)'.
 Applications to join the RASSO Panel can be made at the same time as temporary membership applications.
-Continued membership of the RASSO Panel will be dependent on securing permanent membership as set out above.
+Continued membership of the RASSO Panel will be dependent on securing permanent membership of the General Crime list as set out above.

 The General Crime List